Liover Peguero Preview, Player Props: Pirates vs. Brewers

-Liover Peguero and his .415 on-base percentage over his past 10 games (92 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Milwaukee Brewers and Corbin Burnes on September 4 at 6:35 PM ET.
+Liover Peguero -- hitting .333 in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Brandon Woodruff on the hill, on September 5 at 6:35 PM ET.

 Liover Peguero Game Info & Props vs. the Brewers